Franchise

 Winner of the 2022 James Beard Foundation Award in Writing

-The untold history of how fast food became one of the greatest generators of Black wealth in America.
+From civil rights to Ferguson, Franchise reveals the untold history of how fast food became one of the greatest generators of black wealth in America.